Shop on PrimaryArms.com

 Sons of Liberty Gun Works

-Sons of Liberty Gun Works has made a significant impact on the firearms industry, offering a plethora of high-quality parts.
-Their mil-spec stripped lower is one of the most popular options they make, serving as a solid foundation for all AR builds.
-New to their lineup is their billet lower receiver, which was made in collaboration with Forward Controls Design.
-It’s an ambidextrous lower that’s specifically designed to match FCD’s ambidextrous components.
+Sons of Liberty Gun Works has had quite an impact on the firearms industry.
+Their mil-spec stripped lower is a solid foundation for all AR builds, making it one of their most popular.
+However, new to their lineup is their billet lower receiver.
+It was made in collaboration with Forward Controls Design and was made specifically to match their ambidextrous components.

 COM BCM LOWER 01 1 jpg